 The Chief or designee shall not be required to deliver in person a written statement of suspension to the fire fighter being suspended.
 The written statement of suspension shall be deemed to have been delivered to the fire fighter when the written statement of suspension (1) is hand-delivered to the suspended fire fighter by the Chief or designee; or (2) is delivered to the suspended fire fighter's attorney with signed receipt.
-If the City attempts in good faith to deliver the written statement as provided herein, but such attempts are unsuccessful, the written statement may be mailed by certified mail to the last known address of the suspended fire fighter.
+If the City attempts in good faith to deliver the written statement may be mailed by certified mail to the last known address of the suspended fire fighter.
 Service is complete upon mailing, and the suspension shall be automatically appealed consistent with Chapter 143 of the TLGC.